Craig Shakespeare

+Craig Robert Shakespeare (26 October 1963 – 1 August 2024) was an English professional footballer and coach best known for managing at the time Premier League club Leicester City in 2017.

-A midfielder, he began his playing career with Walsall, where he made over 350 appearances.
+A midfielder, Shakespeare began his playing career with Walsall, where he made over 350 appearances.
 After a brief spell with Sheffield Wednesday, he also made over 100 appearances for both West Bromwich Albion and Grimsby Town.
+He also played for Scunthorpe United before finishing his career in non-league football with Telford United and Hednesford Town.